 Teachers & Staff

-Putnam Indian Field School has a 41-person staff that includes classroom teachers and assistant teachers, and enrichment (resource) teachers who provide science, studio or sensory art, music, and nature classes to students.
-In addition to the teaching faculty, our administration is headed by Jaime Quackenbush, Head of School; Marie Cosgrove, Director of Enrollment & Programs; Niki Dounis, Director of Finance; Kate Lowe, Community & Development Manager; and Lynn Malkin, Operations Manager.
+Putnam Indian Field School has a 40-person staff that includes classroom teachers and assistant teachers, and enrichment (resource) teachers who provide science, studio or sensory art, music, and nature classes to students.
+In addition to the teaching faculty, our administration is headed by Jaime Quackenbush, Ed.D., Head of School; Marie Cosgrove, Director of Enrollment & Programs; Niki Dounis, Director of Finance; Jessica Magdalinos, Administrative Assistant; Samantha Seldin, RN, Director of Health & Compliance, and Lynn Malkin, Operations Manager.
 Three kitchen staff create delicious lunches for children and staff, and our Security & Grounds Supervisor, Duke John, ensures the school is clean, well-maintained and safe.

 History of PIFS